JAISUBIKSHA-T/TDS_ROJECT1/README.md

 ## Interesting Fact

-The most interesting and surprising fact found during the analysis is that **[Insert your interesting fact here]**.
-For example, you could mention if you found a user with an unexpectedly high number of stars, a repository with a unique license, or a trend in the usage of specific programming languages.
+The most interesting and surprising fact found during the analysis is that  majority of these developers work at	'UNIVERSITY OF TORONTO'.JAVA SCRIPT is most popular language among these users.

 ## Actionable Recommendation

-Based on the analysis, a key actionable recommendation for developers is to **[Insert your recommendation here]**.
-For example, you could recommend:

 * **Focus on JavaScript:** Given the popularity of JavaScript, developers should consider learning and using JavaScript in their projects.
 * **Contribute to Open Source:** Contributing to open-source projects can increase visibility, collaboration opportunities, and skill development.
-* **[Add other relevant recommendations based on your analysis]**

 ## Data Files